Zwickau prophets: Theology

 Perhaps the most distinctive feature of the Zwickau Prophets was their spiritualism, which was that direct revelations from the Holy Spirit, not Scripture, were their authority in theological matters.
-Another highly distinctive feature was their opposition to infant baptism.
-Despite their rejection of pedobaptism, the Zwickau Prophets do not seem to have departed from theory to have taken the turn, which would mark Anabaptism, to practicing adult baptism of believers.
+Another highly distinctive feature was their opposition to infant baptism, but the Zwickau Prophets do not seem to have departed from theory to have taken the turn to practicing adult baptism of believers that would mark Anabaptism.

 The Zwickau Prophets also held to imminent apocalypticism, which led them to believe that the end of days would come soon.
-They also possibly sought a Believers' Church, which would be separate from the State churches of Protestantism and Catholicism.
+They also possibly sought a Believers' Church, which would be separate from the state churches of Protestantism and Catholicism.

 The Zwickau prophets were influenced by the Waldensians and the Taborites.

 Wittenberg

 The trio, having been exiled from Zwickau, arrived in Wittenberg on December 27, 1521.
 The men and their ideas had gained favor among Andreas Karlstadt and others who sought greater reforms in the city.
 Despite their acceptance among some, the Prophets' presence may have caused an unrest in the city that Philipp Melanchthon was unable to settle.
 Melanchthon turned to Martin Luther, who was at that time being held in protective custody at the Wartburg Castle, and at the behest of the Wittenberg town council, Luther returned to his reforming activities in Wittenberg on March 6, 1522.

 Luther soon preached eight sermons against those he would label Schwärmer ("Fanatics") and the force of these sermons was enough to calm the growing radicalism in the city.
 The Prophets then reportedly confronted Luther in order to assert the authority of the Spirit-mediated message over Luther and his gospel.
 Luther claimed to have demanded that they authenticate their message with a miracle, a sign which the men refused to give.
 The Prophets then denounced Luther and left Wittenberg.